cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

         ```
         STATUS REPORT: Sent 11 reports (with 1789 source IPs) in 5.00 minutes
         STATUS REPORT: Sent 9 reports (with 2312 source IPs) in 5.00 minutes
-        SATUS REPORT: Sent 17 reports (with 2812 source IPs) in 5.01 minutes
+        STATUS REPORT: Sent 17 reports (with 2812 source IPs) in 5.01 minutes
         ```

     -   DEF_REPORT_STORE_DIR can be set to a directory where a local report file